 The final result seen in a particular patient is almost certainly a result of the pre-existing anatomy and the skill of the surgeon.
 Indeed, you cannot routinely request a celebrity nose and have that as the expected final result.

-Since Meghan’s nose has generated much attention, it is worth to analyze the results to educate patients who want to have a rhinoplasty procedure.
+Since Meghan’s nose has generated much attention, it is worth analyzing the results to educate patients who want to have a rhinoplasty procedure.

 The Anatomy of Meghan Markle’s Nose